-More about this option: In order to reduce costs associated with external accommodation providers, the council plans to partner with a Community Interest Company to open four children's homes for up to 16 young people over the next 2 years.
+More about this option: In order to reduce costs associated with external accommodation providers, the council will partner with a Community Interest Company to open four children's homes for up to 16 young people over the next 2 years.

-Provision will include short-breaks, therapeutic provision for children and young people with learning disability/autism and mental health difficulties and expanding in-house provision at Willowtree for young people with disabilities.
+This will include short-break therapeutic provision for children and young people with learning disabilities, autism, and mental health difficulties, as well as expanding inhouse provision at Willowtree for young people with disabilities.
 A registered housing provider will also be commissioned to offer care leaver accommodation.